snapsnapturtle/jonah.ml/_posts/2015-12-27-meta-robot-tags.md

 <meta name="robots" content="nofollow" />
 {% endhighlight %}

+### noarchive

-**noarchive** prevents your page from being archived by search engines.
+This prevents your page from being archived by search engines.
 You must have seen in search results that whenever you hover on any result it will show a snapshot of that page at the right side of the Google search.
 That we call a cached copy of the webpage.
 To prevent a page from being cached we can specify below tag.